isomerpages/moe-northspringpri/_about-nsps/School Handbook/Rules & Regulations.md

 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; While the school recognises that parents
-need the ease and convenience of contacting their child after school hours, students are not encouraged to bring mobile phones to school.&nbsp; The phone <u>must be switched off and be used only during recess at the canteen upon dismissal or outside school</u>.&nbsp;
+need the ease and convenience of contacting their child after school hours, students are not encouraged to bring mobile phones to school.&nbsp; The phone <u>must be switched off and be used only outside of school after dismissal</u>.&nbsp;
 The student is responsible for taking care of his / her own belongings and should not flaunt it or invite envy and draw attention to it.
 The school will not be held accountable for any damage or losses.</p>